zdravkov/kendo-docs/tutorials/accessibility/high-contrast-theme.md

 ---
-nav_title: Working with the High Contrast Theme in Kendo UI
+title: Working with the High Contrast Theme in Kendo UI
 related: a11y-accessibility-overview
 ---